appyoumake/Appyoumake/README.md

 Mlab App Builder; editor source code
 ====================================
 Copyright (c) 2013-2016, Norwegian Defence Research Institute (FFI) - All Rights Reserved Proprietary and confidential
 Unauthorized copying of this file, via any medium is strictly prohibited

+FOR MORE INFO SEE IN THE /doc DIRECTORY

 The Symfony Framework is licensed under the terms found in LICENSE file in the root folder of the Mlab web app.